code-heroes-pty-ltd/flutter_web_auth/README.md

 # Web Auth for Flutter

+## Note
+Note: This is CodeHeroes' fork of that repo to include the following changes:
+- opening web browser in app instead of new activity on Android

+## Description

 A Flutter plugin for authenticating a user with a web service, even if the web service is run by a third party.
 Most commonly used with OAuth2, but can be used with any web flow that can redirect to a custom scheme.

 In the background, this plugin uses [`ASWebAuthenticationSession`][ASWebAuthenticationSession] on iOS 12+ and macOS 10.15+, [`SFAuthenticationSession`][SFAuthenticationSession] on iOS 11, [Chrome Custom Tabs][Chrome Custom Tabs] on Android and opens a new window on Web.
 You can build it with iOS 8+, but it is currently only supported by iOS 11 or higher.